Sazareame/Tetris/README.md

 **NOTE that the performance on WSL might be a little unstable**

+**If you choose to build it on Windows, I recommend you use MSVC or build via Visual Studio instead of GCC/Clang due to they probably resulting in abnormal refreshing**

 *Thanks for playing (or testing) this tiny game.
 It is currently a half-completed programme, I shall progressively perfect it.*